Live Through This is a collection of portraits and stories of suicide attempt survivors, as told by those survivors.

 The intention of Live Through This is to show that everyone is susceptible to depression and suicidal thoughts by sharing portraits and stories of real attempt survivors—people who look just like you.
 These feelings could affect your mom, your partner, or your brother, and the fear of talking about it can be a killer.

 Historically, suicide attempt survivors, in particular, have spoken under conditions of anonymity in order to save them from being discriminated against.
 The silence and shame created in that act are dangerous.
 Live Through This encourages survivors to own their experiences publicly—using both their full names and likenesses—and thereby works to strip the issue of anonymity and raise awareness by, simply, talking about it.
 It's the first known project of its kind, exploring a world that has remained a taboo for far too long.

 Live Through This exists for many reasons.
 Here are some of them:

-· It humanizes the issue of suicide by putting faces to the numbers.
+· It humanizes the issue of suicide by putting faces to the statistics that have represented those with lived experience of suicidal thoughts and actions for years.
 The survivors who share their stories here are real people who have been through hell.
 They are also engaging, fascinating people whose voices deserve to be heard.
 It asks you to look into their eyes, to see their humanity, to find empathy.

 · Everybody should know the basic tenet of suicide prevention: If you're afraid a loved one might be suicidal, ASK.
 The thought that asking might be putting the idea into your loved one's head is a myth.